Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/architecture.md

 <a name="collection-level-svcs"></a>
 ### Collection-level services

-Collection-level services provide the functionality for operations at the level of the team project collection.
+Collection-level services provide the functionality for operations at the level of the project collection.
 You can create applications that extend Team Foundation Server by using some of these services.
 For more information about creating applications for TFS, see Extending Team Foundation.

 > **Tip!** Some services appear in more than one level.
 For example, the Registry service functions at the collection level and the server level, and appears in both lists.